MichaelRFairhurst/dust/README.md

 - [ ] [try different fuzz mutation techniques](https://lcamtuf.blogspot.com/2014/08/binary-fuzzing-strategies-what-works.html)
 - [ ] auto-snapshot scripts for users
 - [ ] improve coverage %
-- [ ] cull seeds that are no longer unique
-- [ ] some renames: Location should probably be Path, and Library should probably be Corpus
+- [ ] some renames in the code: Library/Corpus
 - [ ] targeted scoring for paths through certain files/packages/etc
 - [ ] better (different?) simplification algorithm(s?)
 - [ ] automatic detection of simpler seeds during fuzzing?
-- [ ] automatically simplify new seeds
 - [ ] store fuzzing options in script file (such as custom mutators, timeouts)
 - [ ] use locality sensitive hashing to dedupe failures with different messages (or in the case of timeouts, the same messages) by jaccard index of their